jaredwray/contrib/client/README.md

 ## Privacy And Terms logic

-All models of roles (account, influencer, assistant) have fields with last accepted terms version (accpetedTers) and date when the user accepted it (acceptedTermsAt).
+Account model has field with last accepted terms version (accpetedTers) and date when the user accepted it (acceptedTermsAt).
 The user will see terms confirmation dialog until he accepts last terms.

 ### How add new terms

-1. Create new md file with terms in client/public/content/terms folder.
-File name template: `${role}_${version}.md`.
+1. Create new html file with terms in client/public/content/terms folder.
+File name template: `${version}.html`.

-Examples:

-- account_1.0.md
-- assistant_1.2.1.md
-- influencer_3.1.md
+Example: `1.1.html`

+2. Define new version.

+Add new version in TermsText component (client/src/components/TermsText/index.tsx) in VERSION const.

+Example: `const VERSION = '1.1';`

-2. Define new version on server-side.
+3. Define new version on server-side.

-Add new version in TermsService (server/app/Terms/service/TermsService.ts) in PRIVACY_AND_TERMS const.
+Add new version in TermsService (server/app/TermsService.ts) in VERSION const.

-Examples:

-- userAccount: `[{ version: '1.0', date: '2020-04-20' }]`
+Example: `const VERSION = '1.1';`